 Per diem reimbursement applies to all inpatient stays for fee-for-service recipients with admissions prior to July 1, 2013, except those covered by the global transplant fee.
-For admissions on or after July 1, 2013, per diem reimbursement for inpatient stays for fee-for-service recipients will be used only if the care was provided at a state mental health hospital.
-All other inpatient admissions on or after July 1, 2013 will be reimbursed using a DRG-based inpatient prospective payment system, except those described as exceptions to DRG-based reimbursement in section IV.A.
+For admissions on or after July the care was provided at a state mental health hospital.
+All other inpatient admissions on or after July described as exceptions to DRG-based reimbursement in section IV.A.